 Don’t be afraid to edit a few things for free when you’re starting out, but once you’ve gotten established, make sure you value your time and expertise.
 I see so many editors charging low because they want to get more clients, but this can lead to taking on a lot of tough manuscripts and not making enough money.
 Do your research, stick to your boundaries, and don’t be afraid to say no.

-What did you think of learning proofreading and copyediting through High-Level Proofreading Pro as opposed to winging it with no training?
+What did you think of learning proofreading and copyediting through High-Level Proofreading And Copyediting Pro as opposed to winging it with no training?

 Briana Morgan is a young adult horror and contemporary fantasy author, playwright, and freelance editor, specializing in working with indie authors and small presses.
 Her books include A Writer’s Guide to Slaying Social, Reflections, Touch: A One-Act Play, and Blood and Water.
 In addition to writing, she’s also active on social media, especially on Instagram and Twitter.
-Visit her website for more information, and book her editing services here.
+You can visit Briana’s website here.